 MVP instead of a Rube Goldberg machine1

-Wile’s complicated traps and gadgets, famously ordered from the ACME Corporation2, are a cornerstone of cartoon slapstick humor.
+Wile’s complicated traps, famously ordered from the ACME Corporation2, are a cornerstone of cartoon slapstick humor.
 Rocket-powered roller skates, spring-loaded boots and tornado seeds.
-Despite their surprisingly sophisticated designs and elaborate mechanisms, these gadgets lead to comical disappointments.
+Despite their sophisticated designs and elaborate mechanisms, these gadgets lead to comical disappointments.
 In an analogue way many startups, even in their early stages, invest in developing numerous features making their products unnecessarily evolved.

 The Lean Startup methodology emphasizes launching a Minimum Viable Product (MVP), a simplified testable product version, to get feedback fast.
 For Wile, a simple box-and-stick trap would be enough to learn quickly if RoadRunner even stops for bait!
 Testing and validating each step would save him from countless painful wipeouts.